-We do want to work well with COABE, and we hope that these notes address your concerns and are helpful to you.
+We hope that these notes address your concerns and are helpful to you.
 We look forward to hearing from you soon regarding your membership in the Coalition and your attendance at the general membership meeting in May.

 Cordially,

 Jeff, Deborah, Marty, Heather, Silja, Michele [will put in full names/positions when we finalize]